Jaifroid/KiwixJS/README.md

 It is primarily intended for Windows Mobile, but if possible I aim to make it available as a UWP Store App which will run on any Windows 10 platform: x86, x64, ARM.

-If you would like to test the current build on your Windows Phone running Windows 10 Mobile, download the .appxbundle under KiwixWebApp/AppPackages/KiwixWebApp_0.1.2.0_Test/ and save it in your downloads folder, or other accessible folder, on the phone.
-Enable Developer mode on your phone (Settings / Updates and security / For developers).
+If you would like to test the current build on a Windows Mobile device running Windows 10 Mobile, download the .appxbundle under KiwixWebApp/AppPackages/KiwixWebApp_0.x.x.x_Test/ and save it in your downloads folder, or other accessible folder, on the phone.
+Enable Developer mode on your device (Settings / Updates and security / For developers).
 Open the File Explorer on the phone, navigate to the downloads folder and tap the KiwixWebApp bundle.
 You will be asked if you wish to install.

 Installation on a Windows 10 PC involves sideloading with the PowerShell script.
-Download the full KiwixWebApp/AppPackages/KiwixWebApp_0.1.2.0_Test/ folder to your PC.
+Download the full KiwixWebApp/AppPackages/KiwixWebApp_0.x.x.x_Test/ folder to your PC.
 Turn on Developer mode (Settings / Update and security / For developers).
 Right-click Add-AppDevPackage.ps1 inside the folder and run with PowerShell.
-You may be prompted for a developer's certificate.
+You may be prompted to install a developer's certificate.

 The authors of the HTML5 app for Kiwix did all the work.
 Their source code runs almost "as is" on the UWP platform.
-This initial port is by Geoffrey Kantaris.
+This initial port for Windows 10 (Mobile) is by Geoffrey Kantaris.
 If you need to, you can contact me at this email: egk10 at cam ac uk.